arrow-kt/arrow-website/content/docs/learn/resilience/retry-and-repeat.md

 take decisions based on previous values.

 One of the simplest policies is recurring 10 times.
-This means that if we call `repeat` the same action is performed 10 times, and is we call `retry` the action is attempted until successful for a maximum of 10 times.
+This means that if we call `repeat`, the same action is performed 10 times, and if we call `retry`, the action is attempted until successful for a maximum of 10 times.

 ```kotlin